moritz-g/guessing-game/README.md

-#The guessing game
+-e # The guessing game

-This is the **Guessing Game**.
+-e This is the **Guessing Game**.

-##Rules
+-e ## Rules

 - Guess how many files there are in the current folder
 - The program will tell you if you guessed too high, too low or correctly.
-- The program continues until you get it right. make was run on:
+-e - The program continues until you get it right.

+make was run on:
 Sa 10.
-Okt 18:20:11 CEST 2020
+Okt 18:30:57 CEST 2020
 guessinggame.sh consists of the following number of lines:
 30